 4. Methodists are known for their rich musical tradition.

-5. The United Methodist Church is the largest American mainline denomination.
+5. The United Methodist Church is the largest American church of Methodism.

-6. Methodists grew from four people to over a hundred thousand in Wesley's lifetime.
+6. The Methodist denomination grew from four people to over a hundred thousand in Wesley's lifetime.

 7. Wesley believed in the importance of “social holiness.”

-Wesley preached that we needed to be involved in “social holiness.”
+Wesley preached that we needed to be connected in “social holiness.”
 He believed we could only grow as Christians in a community, surrounded by people of similar faith and conviction.
-In his preface to the 1739 hymnal, he was insistent that “the gospel of Christ knows of no religion but social; no holiness but social holiness.”
+In his preface to the 1739 hymnal, he was resolute that “the gospel of Christ knows of no religion but social; no holiness but social holiness.”

 8. John Wesley coined the term “agree to disagree.”